jaredLunde/react-tree-walker/README.md

 ## Order of Execution

-`react-tree-walker` walks your React application in a depth-first fashion, i.e. from the top down, visiting each child until their are no more children available before moving on to the next element.
+`react-tree-walker` walks your React application in a breadth-first fashion.
 We can illustrate this behaviour using the below example:

 ```jsx
 <div>